coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   - ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
 Gap: covers this control partly (human oversight only, not business logic)
   - Not covered further in ISO/IEC standards.

-- **#LEASTMODELPRIVILEGE** (runtime infosec).
+- **#<a name="LEASTMODELPRIVILEGE">LEASTMODELPRIVILEGE</a>** (runtime infosec).
 Least model privilege: Minimize privileges; avoid connecting a model to an email facility to prevent it from sending incorrect information to others.

   Links to standards:

-  - 27002 control 8.2 Privileged access rights.
+  - ISO 27002 control 8.2 Privileged access rights.
 Gap: covers this control fully, with the particularity that privileges assigned to autonomous model decisions need to be assigned with the risk of unwanted model behaviour in mind.
   - [OpenCRE on least privilege](https://www.opencre.org/cre/368-633) Gap: idem

-- **#AITRANSPARENCY** (runtime, management).
+- **#<a name="AITRANSPARENCY">AITRANSPARENCY</a>** (runtime, management).
 AI transparency: By being transparent with users about the rough workings of the model, its training process, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance ([OWASP for LLM 09](https://llmtop10.com/llm09/)) on it accordingly.
 The simplest form of this is to inform users that an AI model is being involved.
-  See the DISCRETE control for the balance between being transparent and being discrete about the model.
+  See the [DISCRETE](#DISCRETE) control for the balance between being transparent and being discrete about the model.
 Transparency here is about providing abstract information regarding the model and is therefore something else than _explainability_.

   Links to standards:

   - ISO/IEC 42001 B.7.2 describes data management to support transparency.
 Gap: covers this control minimally, as it only covers the data mnanagement part.
   - Not covered further in ISO/IEC standards.

-- **#CONTINUOUSVALIDATION** (datascience).
+- **#<a name="CONTINUOUSVALIDATION">CONTINUOUSVALIDATION</a>** (data science).
 Continuous validation: by frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.

   Links to standards:

   - ISO 5338 (AI lifecycle) Continuous validation.
 Gap: covers this control fully

-- **#EXPLAINABILITY** (runtime datascience).
+- **#<a name="EXPLAINABILITY">EXPLAINABILITY</a>** (runtime data science).
 Explaining how individual model decisions are made, a field referred to as Explainable AI (XAI), can aid in gaining user trust in the model.
 In some cases, this can also prevent overreliance, for example, when the user observes the simplicity of the 'reasoning' or even errors in that process.
 See [this Stanford article on explainability and overreliance](https://hai.stanford.edu/news/ai-overreliance-problem-are-explanations-solution).
 Explanations of how a model works can also aid security assessors to evaluate AI security risks of a model.

-- **#UNWANTEDBIASTESTING** (datascience).
+- **#<a name="UNWANTEDBIASTESTING">UNWANTEDBIASTESTING</a>** (data science).
 Unwanted bias testing: by doing test runs of the model to measure unwanted bias, unwanted behaviour caused by an attack can be detected.
 The details of bias detection fall outside the scope of this document as it is not a security concern - other than that an attack on model behaviour can cause bias.

 ---